finbourne/scheduler-sdk-java/sdk/docs/SchedulesApi.md

 > ScheduleDefinition createSchedule(createScheduleRequest)

-[EXPERIMENTAL] CreateSchedule: Create a Schedule for a job
+CreateSchedule: Create a Schedule for a job

 ### Example